fienvh/uit-documentatie/content/json-ld-crud-api/latest/event.md

         }
     ]
 ```
-only to be used in combination with calendarType `periodic` of `permanent`

 ### terms

+* Must contain only 1 id for eventtype, can be combined with a theme id.

+* See documentation for [eventTypes](http://documentatie.uitdatabank.be/content/uitdatabank/latest/categorisatie/type_aanbod/) and [event themes](http://documentatie.uitdatabank.be/content/uitdatabank/latest/categorisatie/combinatie_type_thema/)

 **Example**